A NSW Government website

 OHMR Webinar

-OHMR hosted an information webinar on 20 February 2023 to outline the process for TRGS Round 7, provide essential information about developing applications and how to engage with key state wide agencies and Ministry of Health branches.
+OHMR hosted an information webinar on 6 March 2024 to outline the process for TRGS Round 8, provide essential information about developing applications and how to engage with key statewide agencies and Ministry of Health branches.

 If you are considering submitting an EOI for this year’s round we suggest you commence preparation by: